jmschrei/pomegranate/docs/parallelism.rst

 Q. What models support parallelism?

 A. All models should support parallel fitting.
 All models (except for HMMs) support parallel predictions natively through the `n_jobs` parameter.
-Basic distributions do not support parallelism as they typically take a neglible amount of time to do anything with.
+Basic distributions do not support parallelism as they typically take a negligible amount of time to do anything with.

 Q. How can I parallelize something that doesn't have built-in parallelism?